 From India, Mumbai

 While concurring with both Dinesh and (Cite Contribution), there's another aspect of the whole HR perspective that you may need to consider.
-The concept/practice of 'work from home' essentially came into being to make HR policies more flexible, while ensuring that the work gets done and both the employee and the organization benefit – a sort of win-win situation.
+The concept/practice of 'work from home' essentially came into being to make HR policies more flexible, while ensuring that the work gets done and both the employee and the organization benefit—a sort of win-win situation.

 Now, you wish to, in a way, 'take the clock backwards'.
-Rather than focusing on whether the guy is 'abusing' the facility or not (whose definition, as Dinesh pointed out, could vary from person to person), suggest if the work/target/deadline is being affected.
+Rather than focusing on whether the person is 'abusing' the facility or not (whose definition, as Dinesh pointed out, could vary from person to person), suggest if the work/target/deadline is being affected.
 If not, just forget it.
-Having said this, if at all you wish to tweak the practice a bit in your company, suggest speaking to the Reporting Managers and tightening the targets a bit.

 Regards,